|

 Australia the camper trailer has become very popular.
 It is perfect for

-our Aussie camping lifestyle, whether it be weekends away or an extended trip
+our Aussie camping lifestyle, whether it be weekends away or an extended

-is a must in these circumstances as well as carrying suitable spares & a good tool
+sufficient is a must in these circumstances as well as carrying suitable

-Most off road camper trailers have an under slung water tank, a
+Most off road camper trailers have an under slung water tank,

-fully functional compact kitchen & plenty of room to carry the necessary supplies without placing
+a fully functional compact kitchen & plenty of room to carry the

-undue strain on the tow vehicle.
-Then there's the gas bottle, extra water
+necessary supplies without placing undue strain on the tow vehicle.
+Then

-or fuel which is carried in jerry cans & perhaps a purpose built 12 volt
+there's the gas bottle, extra water or fuel which is carried in jerry's & perhaps a purpose built 12volt battery system which may be

-battery system which may be charged by a solar panel when camped, making
+charged by a solar panel when camped, making an extended stay possible.

-was started in September 2001 as an Australian off road camper trailers group, members from
+Australian off road camper trailers group, members from other countries

-others camp outside our own environment.
+outside our own environment.

-The groups' members own a wide selection of camping accommodation ranging
+The groups' members own a wide

-from tents, box trailers, slide-ons (which sit on the rear of utes), on &
+slide-ons (which sit on the rear of utes), on & off road caravans, right

-off road caravans, right through to converted buses, as well as on &
+through to converted buses, as well as on & off road camper trailers of

-off road camper trailers of all makes & models.
+all makes & models.
 Check here to see what the

 average camper